Andyphied/Poc-sample-service/README.md

-# Proof of Concept Using an Operator Service (A Microservice)
+# Proof of Concept Using a Sample Service (A Microservice)

 That stores and handle any activity that involves operators